kobayashley/goalie/README.md

  Draw the flowchart for a method with a condition or a loop Get user input, and reflect it back to the user
  Use the debugger

+ P3:
+ Abstraction and Testing

+ your code running, explaining what user input it takes, and what it does with it your data abstraction code and be ready to justify the method specifications
+    DATA ABSTRACTION: Determine the public interface for that Class (the public methods), and the private implementation (the private fields and helper methods).
+These must be properly specified with REQUIRES/MODIFIES/EFFECTS clauses in place.
+Move everything out of your main method and all the static methods it uses into a class.
+     Change any static calls to object calls. (there is an example of that transformation at the bottom of that page) your tests for your data abstraction
+    TEST THE DATA ABSTRACTION: Write a separate class that tests every method your data abstraction or data abstractions.